djotaku/adventofcode/README.md

 - Learn Recursion and Memoization (Caching)
 - Often (maybe always, but not in my limited experience) the answer comes down to: map, filter, reduce
 - Use Unit Tests to keep from going mad
+- For performance reasons you usually want to use a map/hash/dict rather than a list/array/vector/slice
 - Solving programming puzzles is addictive
 - From doing the problems in more than one language:
     - While you can more or less ape general programming across any language, learning how to take advantage of each language’s quirks, build-in libraries, and paradigms is a lot of fun and can show how some are better at certain problems than others